flashbots/mev-boost-relay/README.md

 * `ENABLE_IGNORABLE_VALIDATION_ERRORS` - enable ignorable validation errors
 * `USE_V1_PUBLISH_BLOCK_ENDPOINT` - uses the v1 publish block endpoint on the beacon node
 * `USE_SSZ_ENCODING_PUBLISH_BLOCK` - uses the SSZ encoding for the publish block endpoint
+* `USE_STREAM_DECODING_GET_VALIDATORS` - decodes the getStateValidators response as a stream instead of buffering it, which substantially lowers peak memory during the known-validator refresh

 #### Development Environment Variables